pyfar/sofar/CONTRIBUTING.rst

 $ bumpversion patch --verbose # possible: major / minor / patch

-Bumpversion will update all version strings, create and comitt tags by default
+Bumpversion will update all version strings, create and commit tags by default

 $ git push --follow-tags

-Travis will then deploy to PyPI if tests pass.
+Continuous integration will then deploy to PyPI if tests pass.

 - Merge main back into develop